thegrubbsian/NoRMatic/readme.md

 	// Optional parameters are available to override any of the defaults Order.AddIndex(x => x.OrderDate, indexName: "OrdersByDate", isUnique: true, direction: IndexOption.Ascending);

+### Log Listener
+By providing an anonymous function to the NoRMaticConfig.LogListener property, all database actions can be send to a logging provider.
+For example:

+	var logger = new Logger();
+	NoRMaticConfig.LogListener = x => logger.Log(x);

+Queries logged in this manner will include the LINQ expression in string format.